Books about Rail Labor

 Rising from the Rails: Pullman Porters and the Making of the Black Middle Class Larry Tye.
 Holt.
 New York.
 2004.
 An engaging social history that reveals the critical role Pullman porters played in the struggle for African American civil rights.
 When George Pullman began recruiting Southern blacks as porters in his luxurious new sleeping cars, the former slaves quickly signed up to work aboard the trains full of white passengers, making the Pullman Company the largest employer of African American men in the country by the 1920s.
 Pullman porters played important social, political, and economic roles, carrying jazz and blues to outlying areas, forming America's first black trade union, and acting as forerunners of the modern black middle class.
 Tye draws on extensive interviews with dozens of porters and their descendants.

 She's Been Working on the Railroad Nancy Smiler Levinson.
 Lodestar Books.
-New York.
-1997.
+New York 1997.
 Women's unknown but important contribution working on the railroads is explored in this eye-opening account.
-From their rise from domestic service jobs in the mid-1830s to positions vacated when men went off to fight in two world wars, women overcame prejudice to take their place in the railroad workforce in all capacities, including telegraph operators, architects, yardmasters, welders, nurse, brakemen, and locomotive engineers
+From their rise from domestic service jobs in the mid-1830s to positions vacated when men went off to fight in two world wars, women overcame prejudice to take their place in the railroad workforce in all capacities, including telegraph operators, architects, yardmasters, welders, nurse, brakemen, and locomotive engineers.

 The Boomer: A Story of the Rails Harry Bedwell 1942.
 This is an episodic story about Eddie Sand, a skilled telegrapher who booms around the country working at various depots, towers and shanties plying his craft.
 The author - Harry Bedwell - was a lifelong railroad man who wrote sixty short stories and this one novel, considered by many to be the best railroad novel ever published.